barrettotte/Kanpachi/README.md

 ## Kanpachi

-A subpar CLI to interact with IBM i.
+A subpar CLI for interacting with IBM i.

-This has just been a little pet project I've been casually working on.
+This has just been a little toy project I've been casually working on.
-I've only really tested it on my work's system with V7R3.
+I've only really tested it on my work's system with V7R3 and a bit on PUB400 with V7R4.
 So, this might not work very well for other people.

-I'm sure someone could take some ideas from this and make something way better.
+I'm sure someone could take some ideas or snippets from this and make something way better.
 This definitely needs a lot more polishing.